putrini/Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 Business metric is a quantifiable measure businesses use to track, monitor and assess the success or failure of various business processes.
 In e commerce company there are many metrics that should be regularly checked including customer growth, product quality and payment methods.

 In this paper, we will analyze eCommerce Business Performance using SQL.
-## Goal
+## Summary
-The goal is to measure e-commerce business performance using business metrics related to customers activity, product quality and payment method.
-By these information, we can find patterns that will lead to business recommendation based on data.
+This project aims to analyze ecommerce business performance based on business metrics such as customer activity, product quality and payment method using SQL.
+The result shows that there is low returning customer eventhough new customer keeps increasing.
+The number of cancelled order also increasing every year and the most popular payment method is credit card.
 ## Tools
 Tools used in this project is SQL as programming language and Postgresql as the tools.
 ## Dataset